maluyckx/Network_Attacks/README.md

 ```

 ### Protection TODO SUPP TCP

+To launch the protection, use the following command in mininet : `source protections/network_scans/commands_network_scans.py`.

 To protect against TCP Network scan, we need to keep track of the number of SYN packets sent by a host that enters to the company netwok then if the rate of these packets exceeds a certain threshold, the concerned host is blacklisted for 1 hour.

 ``` TODO ADD THESE RULES INTO THE PROTECTION IF THE SCAN IS UDP